Maple-Hearts/Maple-Docs/docs/Rules/home.md

   - All Maple Hearts related discords featuring in-characters' channels must follow all the rules and guidelines stated here.
   - Business discord's must send their link in a ticket to get added to the service directory
   - Gangs with discords must give their invite links to the faction manager
-  - All Maple Heart's staff Moderators and above, must have access to ban, kick, timeout, etc. In all discords. ( refusal will effect your business or gang )
+  - All Maple Heart's staff Moderators and above, must have access to ban, kick, timeout, etc. In all discords. ( refusal will Affect your business or gang )
   - Any Discord related to Maple Hearts with over 100 members must be owned by a Maple Hearts Admin+
   - You cannot remove a staff member from a Maple Hearts related discord via kick or ban. ( Unless Management states other wise )
   - You must be able to provide proper and full screenshots of discord conversations if staff is to request for them as evidence for a report/ticket.